Algo-Phantoms/Algo-ScriptML/Bayesian Regression/README.md

 The end result will be posterior distribution for the parameters.
 ## When we want show the linear fit from a Bayesian model, instead of showing only estimate, we can draw a range of lines, with each one representing a different estimate of the model parameters.
 As the number of datapoints increases, the lines begin to overlap because there is less uncertainty in the model parameters.
 ![1_8bA09THSC_Cy5LeijM8oEA](https://user-images.githubusercontent.com/70088281/111058347-02bf4000-84b4-11eb-94d4-1f008040f470.png)

 ![1_C8eR-V648On7Nb11eMqWlg](https://user-images.githubusercontent.com/70088281/111058375-369a6580-84b4-11eb-8913-202339fe03d8.png)

-##When using less data points, the fits have a lot of variance, which means that the model is more unpredictable.
-Since the priors are washed out by the likelihoods from the data, the OLS and Bayesian Fits are virtually similar with all of the data points.
+When using less data points, the fits have a lot of variance, which means that the model is more unpredictable.
+Since the priors are washed out by the likelihoods from the data, the OLS and Bayesian Fits are virtually similar with all of the data points.<br />

-##When predicting the output for a single datapoint using our Bayesian Linear Model, we also do not get a single value but a distribution.
+When predicting the output for a single datapoint using our Bayesian Linear Model, we also do not get a single value but a distribution.

 ![1_vKbWqDqfz_crZ1C2Ew9dxA](https://user-images.githubusercontent.com/70088281/111058448-b9bbbb80-84b4-11eb-9d9c-c39495874b6d.png)

 ## probability density plot for the number of calories burned exercising for 15.5 minutes.
 The red vertical line indicates the point estimate from OLS.
 ## The chance of burning a certain amount of calories ranges at about 89.3, although the full approximation is a variety of potential values.
 ## The Bayesian Linear Regression framework will integrate prior data while still showing our uncertainty.
 The Bayesian method is reflected in Bayesian Linear Regression: we construct an initial approximation and refine it as more evidence is gathered.
 The Bayesian perspective is a natural way of seeing the universe.The inference(bayesian) is a much better alternative to its frequentist counterpart.